-How to apply for brown tourist signs for tourist attraction or facility located directly off a road managed by the Highways Agency.
+How to apply for brown tourist signs for tourist attraction or facility located directly off a road managed by Highways England.

-Use this process if your attraction or facility is accessed from a motorway or A road managed by the Highways Agency.
+Use this process if your attraction or facility is accessed from a motorway or A road managed by Highways England.
 It may be accessed directly or via a private driveway or slip road.

-The Highways Agency is responsible for motorways and major roads in England.
+Highways England is responsible for motorways and major roads in England.
 For other parts of the UK you will need to contact other authorities as follows:

 Costs for design and installation

-The Highways Agency manages high speed routes with a major impact on local and national economies.
+Highways England manages high speed routes with a major impact on local and national economies.
 As such precautions must be taken to ensure that signage is appropriate and installed safely.
-The Highways Agency may also need to take into account the cost of future maintenance.
+Highways England may also need to take into account the cost of future maintenance.
 This means the design and delivery process for placing signage on strategic roads is generally more expensive than for local roads.

 Brown signs help road users find attractions and facilities.